 We face risks related to health epidemics or outbreaks of communicable diseases.
-For example, in December 2019, a novel strain of coronavirus, SARS-CoV-2, causing a disease referred to as COVID-19, emerged in China.
-Since then, COVID-19 has spread to multiple countries worldwide, including the United States and member states of the European Union.
-On March 11, 2020, the World Health Organization declared the outbreak of COVID-19 as a pandemic.
-The outbreak of such communicable diseases could result in a widespread health crisis that could adversely affect general commercial activity and the economies and financial markets of many countries, which in the case of COVID-19 has occurred.
+The outbreak of communicable diseases could result in a widespread health crisis that could adversely affect general commercial activity and the economies and financial markets of many countries, which in the case of COVID-19 has occurred.
 The COVID-19 pandemic has resulted in governments implementing numerous containment measures, such as travel bans and restrictions, particularly quarantines, shelter-in-place or total lock-down orders and business limitations and shutdowns.
-For example, our primary operations are located in San Diego, California, and San Diego County and the State of California had issued shelter-in-place orders in response to the COVID-19 pandemic.
-Although some restrictions aimed at minimizing the spread of COVID-19 have been and may from time to time be eased or lifted in the U.S. and other countries, in response to local surges and new waves of infection, including those caused by the spread of the Delta, Omicron and other variants, some countries, states, and local governments have maintained or reinstituted these restrictions, or may reinstitute these restrictions from time to time, in response to rising rates of infection.
+Some restrictions aimed at minimizing the spread of COVID-19 have been and may from time to time be eased or lifted in the U.S. and other countries; however, in response to local surges and new waves of infection, including those caused by the spread of the Delta, Omicron and other variants, some countries, states, and local governments have maintained or reinstituted these restrictions, or may reinstitute these restrictions from time to time, in response to rising rates of infection.

 We are following, and plan to continue to follow, recommendations from federal, state and local governments regarding workplace policies, practices and procedures.
-In March 2020, we implemented a remote working policy for many of our employees and began restricting non-essential travel.
 During 2022 we modified our hybrid work policy to allow for flexibility based on department needs and travel requirements.
 We are complying with all applicable guidelines for our clinical trials, including remote clinical monitoring.
 We are continuing to monitor the potential impact of the pandemic, but we cannot be certain what the overall impact will be on our business, financial condition, results of operations and prospects.